About YMHC

 YMHC Mission Statement and Goals

-The Difference YMHC Makes
+The Difference That YMHC Makes

 YMHC History

-- Provided hundreds of in-person and virtual presentations, workshops, and training courses to thousands of students, families, education and mental health professionals, government workers, community workers, and community members across Canada and internationally
+- delivered hundreds of in-person and virtual national and international presentations, workshops, and training opportunities for students, families, educators, mental health professionals, community workers, and public sector staff

-- Presented at local, provincial, national, and international conferences.
+- presented at local, provincial, national, and international conferences

 Who Is YMHC?